 What is a cookie?

-A cookie is a small file consisting of letters and numbers that is placed on your computer or other device.
+A cookie is a small file consisting of letters and numbers that is placed on your computer or another device.
 Cookies enable our systems to recognise your device.
-Such recognition is necessary to for the efficient operation of our site.
+Such recognition is necessary for the efficient operation of our site.

 A number of features of our services may not work or will be curtailed from working effectively without cookies.
 As a result, changing your browser settings to reject cookies may have a negative impact on your ability to use our website.